The Education Attendance Service provides specialist support and advice to schools, families and pupils on all matters relating to attendance.

 Such a letter could draw your attention to the fact that your child has been missing school without a reason.
 Such absence will be recorded as "unauthorised" absence from school and it is unauthorised absence from school which carries with it the risk of prosecution.

-The School Attendance Improvement Services can prosecute parents and issue penalty notices in cases of unauthorised absence.
+The Education Attendance Service can prosecute parents and issue penalty notices in cases of unauthorised absence.